BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 ```

-If you have something like this, you're all good ! (if you see warnings, ignore them)
+If you have something like this, you're all good ! (if you see warnings, ignore them).

 ```bash